Isangeles/fire/README.md

 Check documentation for a detailed description of the user directory.
 ## Client
 Any program able to send data through a TCP connection could serve as a Fire client.

+For example, you can use [Ncat](https://nmap.org/ncat) utility to receive responses and make requests to the server.

 For each new connection, server sends a logon request to client, which is JSON in following format:
 ```